 That just leaves Antarctica as an unchecked box, saving the most epic trek for last, as it were.
 For 2020, the team plans to give the Porsche a complete metamorphosis.
 Like Gregor Samsa, this car will wake up one day with a completely different set of skills.
 As the team says, "Our challenge will be to make a 60-year-old car into a state of the art, technologically advanced racing machine capable of racing in the most severe weather conditions for a machine of any kind."
 It sure sounds interesting to us.

 The 356 itself is quite an awesome piece of kit.
 It's fitted with a specially-built 2-liter to pump up the horsepower numbers, combined with a five-speed manual gearbox -with limited slip, natch - and further equipped with 911 rear suspension bits, upgraded to four-wheel disc brakes, and completely decked out with all the standard safety bits needed for various rallying series around the world.

 This Porsche has been run in La Carrera Panamericana since 2013, and Brinkerhoff has been reasonably successful in the Mexican road rally, winning her class a few times.
 In 2015 the team suffered a bit of a setback when they crashed.
-The 356 was out for the remainder of the race, but since then it's been repaired and made even better.
+The 356 was repaired and did finish the race a little worse for wear.
 That, in a way, was the inspiration for the world rally tour project, as Renee figured she'd start the tour by running La Carrera again.
 2017's class victory sets the stage for a really interesting two years ahead.
 Stay up to date with the project's progression here on FlatSixes.

 The Feat: 6 Races / 7 Continents